linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 07.02.2026
+- Topic: TRIVE Suite
+- Directory: /posts/2026/February/07
+- Description: ``` We are excited to announce the launch of the TRIVE Suite on trive.web4.one!
+Explore our new platform and discover how we are innovating the future of social networking.
+Join us and be part of the Web4 revolution! ```

 ### 06.02.2026
 - Topic: UIID v1.10
 - Directory: /posts/2026/February/06